-Memorizing some of the functional phrases and language functions will help you to do well on the speaking test day but we have included some more complex ones to help you construct your letters.
+Memorizing some of the functional phrases and language functions will help you do well on the speaking test day, but we have included some more complex ones to help you construct your letters.
 They can be learnt and reused in lots of letters.

-Now that we’ve looked at some of the general rules about letter writing and some good IELTS letter writing tips, let’s apply them to some specific types of letter that you may encounter in your IELTS general writing task 1.
+Now that we’ve looked at some of the general rules about letter writing and some good IELTS letter writing tips, let’s apply them to some specific types of letters you may encounter in your IELTS general writing task 1.
 We’ll begin with a Thank You letter.

 Tips on How to Write a Thank you Letter for IELTS general letter writing task 1

 Confused about formal and informal letter writing in IELTS?
 Book a trial lesson with me and get your letter checked by a native speaker who can really advise you on whether you are getting the tone of your letter right.
-Book a trial lesson now and them email me your letter to email@example.com.
+Book a trial lesson now, and then email me your letter to email@example.com.

 It was so kind of you